 Home Staging in Nassau Bay

-Following these home staging guidelines can add significant value to the sale of your home while adding little in cost.
+Following these home staging guidelines can add significant value and shorter time to the sale of your home while adding little to no cost.
 1st Texas Realtors in Nassau Bay for expert staging guidelines in Nassau Bay, Texas.

 When Selling your Home, Less is more!

-- View your home from the curb or even from across the street.
-Take note of anything unusual such as loose artifacts, overgrown hedges, or dead branches, and remove them from the property.
-The city schedules free bi-annual brush and bulk item pickups, watch for their announcements in your neighborhood for free removal.
+- View your home from the curb or from across the street, take note of anything unusual such as loose artifacts, overgrown hedges, dead branches etc and remove them from the property.
+The city schedules free bi-annual brush and bulky item pickups, watch for their announcements in your neighborhood.

 - If your living in the home during the sale, remove all clutter and organize the remaining items.
 The Container store has many affordable storage solutions great for between home sale and time of move.
 Items such as newspapers, mail and laundry should be packed and out of sight.